BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/ocp4_restore_persistent_volume_request.md

 > Note that the Source and destination can be the same PVC or separate.
 You can specify sub-folders instead of the whole volume.

+> Note: both PVC source and destination must be a netapp-file-backup PVC on the same cluster.

 > Note that we need the PV not the PVC name. ie: `pvc-<uuid>`